My Forbidden Past: Production

-The film was to star Ann Sheridan.
-Under her contract she had co star approval.
-RKO claimed she refused all the names offered her and thus terminated the contract, replacing her with Ava Gardner.
-Sheridan sued RKO for $350,000.
-The case went to trial and in February 1951 the jury awarded her $55,162, being the minimum amount Sheridan would have earned during filming from April to August 1949 plus $5,162 for costs.
-It was shown that Sheridan would have approved Mitchum as a co star.
+The film was to star Ann Sheridan, whose RKO Pictures contract permitted her to approve her costar.
+The studio claimed that she refused all of the names that were presented to her and terminated the contract, replacing her with Ava Gardner.
+Sheridan, who was to have been paid $150,000 and 10% of the film's net profits, sued RKO for $350,000, and the case ended in a February 1951 jury verdict awarding her $55,162, the minimum amount that she would have earned for the production plus $5,162 for costs.
+Sheridan claimed to have suggested Robert Mitchum for the male lead but that the studio did not present his name for her approval.